ll8464/shareboard/README.md

 Hello!
 This project is a message board system termed 'shareboard' complete with login.
 The posts are called "shares".

 Shareboard was made with the intention of practicing php and MVC frameworks.
+It uses a custom MVC framework a Eduonix course called Learn Object PHP By Building a Complete Website.
+This is the core project made from that course.
+The extensive documentation I made is to help improve my learning of course and help others taking learning as well.

 To that end, this is a MVC framework that I made for this project.